TheFamousRat/ChessR/HOWTO.md

      - Add a circular empty named "Base" for every piece.
 This empty must be :
           - Named "Base" (or containing that name)
           - A child to the piece
-          - Scaled to roughly contain the piece's base bounds               - Position properly around the piece's base center
+          - Scaled to roughly contain the piece's base bounds
+          - Position properly around the piece's base center
       - Add the pieces to the collection corresponding to their type : white bishops must be added to "bishop_w", black rooks to "rook_b" etc.

+NOTE : Each piece must be represented once per set

 #Adding a new plateau :
     - (optional) Add the plateau in a child collection to the collection "Chess sets" and named after the set